Finite-Time Analysis of Three-Timescale Constrained Actor-Critic and Constrained Natural Actor-Critic Algorithms: Related Work

-\cite{Borkar} proposed the first actor-critic reinforcement learning algorithm for constrained Markov decision processes in the long-run average cost setting and proved their asymptotic convergence in the lookup table setting. \cite{bhatnagar_2010} developed and examined the first actor-critic reinforcement learning algorithm incorporating function approximation within the context of an infinite horizon discounted cost scenario, addressing control problems subject to multiple inequality constraints. \cite{cmdpsa} presents an actor-critic algorithm in the constrained long-run average cost MDP setting with function approximation that incorporates a policy gradient actor and a temporal difference critic.
-An asymptotic analysis of convergence is then shown for the proposed scheme.
+In early work, \cite{Borkar} proposed the first actor-critic algorithm for constrained Markov decision processes in the long-run average cost setting and proved its asymptotic convergence in the lookup table setting. \cite{bhatnagar_2010} presented the first actor-critic algorithm with function approximation for the infinite horizon discounted cost problem under multiple inequality constraints and proved its asymptotic convergence. \cite{cmdpsa} presented an actor-critic algorithm in the constrained long-run average cost MDP setting with function approximation under policy gradient actor and temporal difference critic and also analysed its asymptotic convergence.

-\cite{online_prime_dual} recently showed a finite-time analysis for the non-asymptotic convergence of the natural actor critic algorithm to the global optimum of a CMDP problem in the case of lookup table representations and the infinite horizon discounted cost setting.
-In this paper, we consider the long-run average cost problem with function approximation, originally presented by \cite{cmdpsa}.
-Here, we consider TD(0) for the critic recursion and use projection for the critic.
+\cite{online_prime_dual} recently showed a finite-time analysis for the non-asymptotic convergence of the natural actor-critic algorithm to the global optimum of a CMDP problem in the case of lookup table representations and the infinite horizon discounted cost setting.
+In this paper, we consider the long-run average cost problem with function approximation that has been analysed for its asymptotic convergence in (\cite{cmdpsa}).
+We use TD(0) for the critic recursion and use projection for the critic.
 Further, we present the C-NAC algorithm, where we use natural gradients in the actor recursion along with a TD(0) critic.
-As mentioned earlier, there are no prior finite time analyses for average cost/reward constrained actor critic algorithms with function approximation , so our work plugs in an important gap that previously existed in this direction.
+As mentioned earlier, there are no prior finite time analyses for average cost/reward constrained actor critic algorithms with function approximation, so our work plugs in an important gap that previously existed in this direction.

-\section{PRELIMINARIES}
+\section{Preliminaries}

 In this section, we present the C-MDP framework and algorithms that we analyze.